fractaledmind/chaotic_job/README.md

 The `ChaoticJob::Helpers` module provides 6 methods, 4 of which simply allow you to perform a job with retries in the proper way while the other 2 allow you to simulate failures and glitches.

+### Glitches

+A glitch is an error injected into the job execution flow via a TracePoint and is implemented as a custom error class from ChaoticJob.
+This represents a transient error for testing a job's resilience to unpredictable failures that can occur while running jobs - rather than permanent errors resulting from your job's business logic, as those rely on the preconditions of your job rather and are directly testable without ChaoticJob.
+The glitch failure will occur once and only once, with the expectation that this force a retry that executes the job without the glitch to ensure resiliency to unexpected errors at specific points in the execution of a job.

 ### Performing Jobs

 When testing job resilience, you will necessarily be testing how a job behaves when it retries.
 Unfortunately, the helpers provided by `ActiveJob::TestHelper` are tailored to testing the job's behavior on the first attempt.